Why You Should Never Get Your Eyeballs Tattooed

 The medical community almost universally rejects sclera tattoos.
 The process is dangerous, with little to no research having been conducted about eyeball tattoos.
 Probably because when people consider getting a tattoo, the first place they think of is not the sclera of their eyeball.

 Though eyeball tattoo surgeries are not performed regularly, many areas have already enacted bans.
 At least three states, along with some parts of Canada, prohibit eyeball tattoos.
-While there no concrete studies or evidence exist related to sclera tattoos, common sense alone indicates the potential risks.
+While there are no concrete studies or existing evidence related to sclera tattoos, common sense alone indicates the potential risks.
 A non-medical professional sticking a foreign substance (ink and a needle) into the eye is a situation fraught with hazards.

 Plus, if someone has an eyeball tattoo, the injected ink can cover up other potential eye problems.
 An eye doctor wouldn’t be able to see through the dyed ink, which could lead to undiagnosed eye problems, including the potential for complete visual impairment.
 It makes ophthalmologists a bit sad to have to discuss it, but they also have a resounding “no” when asked if people should get their eyeballs tattooed.